-- Books of Magic III has: "This is a work of fiction.
+- The Books of Magic III has: "This is a work of fiction.
 All the characters in it, human and otherwise, are imaginary, excepting only certain of the fairy folk, whom it might be unwise to offend by casting doubts on their existence.
 Or lack thereof."

 - Neil Gaiman is fond of doing this.
-The collected edition of Books of Magic has this:
+The collected edition of The Books of Magic has this:

 This is a work of fiction.
 Any resemblance to any real people (living, dead, or stolen by fairies), or to any real animals, gods, witches, countries and events (magical or otherwise), is just blind luck, or so we hope.